nazna/archived-example-nextjs-redux/README.md

 # example-nextjs-redux

-A demo application for Next.js with Redux
+> A example application for Next.js with Redux

 ## Develop